cjimenez-tiempodev/hello-world/HTML5/README.md

 ```
 * Text + formatting

-<strong>...</strong> : 'Indicates STROG emphasis, displayed bold in most browsers'
+strong : 'Indicates STROG emphasis, displayed bold in most browsers'
-<b>...</b>: 'Another way to create bold text, it is more for drawing attention'
+b 'Another way to create bold text, it is more for drawing attention'
-<em>...</em>: 'The emphasis tags also are like they sound, emphasizing text'
+em 'The emphasis tags also are like they sound, emphasizing text'
-<i>...</i> : 'add italics to text, used to denote things like thoughts or names'
+i : 'add italics to text, used to denote things like thoughts or names'
-<cite>...</cite> : 'Tags used to cite or reference information, useful for quotes and statements in a document'
+cite : 'Tags used to cite or reference information, useful for quotes and statements in a document'
-<pre>...</pre> : 'pre.formatted, monospace text laid out with whitespace'
+pre : 'pre.formatted, monospace text laid out with whitespace'
-<del>...</del> : 'Helps denote a previously deleted section of text'
+del : 'Helps denote a previously deleted section of text'
-<ins>...</ins> : 'Represents a section of text thats been inserted into the document'
+ins : 'Represents a section of text thats been inserted into the document'
-<blockquote>...</blockquote> : 'Reserved for long paragraphs of quotations often cited'
+blockquote : 'Reserved for long paragraphs of quotations often cited'
-<q>...</q> : 'These are used for shorter quotations'
+q : 'These are used for shorter quotations'
-<abbr>...</abbr> : 'Abbreviation these help denote abbreviations, while also making the full form available'
+abbr : 'Abbreviation these help denote abbreviations, while also making the full form available'
-<address>...</address> : 'Displays the author's contact information'
+address : 'Displays the author's contact information'
-<dfn>...</dfn> : 'Definition used to create an inline definition in the body text'
+dfn : 'Definition used to create an inline definition in the body text'
-<code>...</code> : 'Code text displays code snippets'
+code : 'Code text displays code snippets'
-<sub>...</sub> : 'Subscript text a helpful way to subscript text'
+sub : 'Subscript text a helpful way to subscript text'
-<small>...</small> : 'Small size text Historically used to simply reduce text size, in HTML5 it also refers to information that may no longer be valid'
+small : 'Small size text Historically used to simply reduce text size, in HTML5 it also refers to information that may no longer be valid'

 ```
 <div className="result">